PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: PrivacyMotiv Design and Implementation

 \subsection{Vulnerability-Centered Persona Generation}

-Vulnerable populations face distinct and often disproportionate privacy harms that are frequently overlooked in mainstream design and policy processes ~\cite{mcdonald2022privacy, sannon2022privacy}.
-These risks challenge normative assumptions about what privacy is and who it is for, underscoring the need for approaches that foreground the diverse needs of at-risk users from the outset of design ~\cite{mcdonald2020privacy}.
-The vulnerability-centered personas are a core component of \textit{PrivacyMotiv} to promote empathetic understanding of privacy vulnerabilities (\textbf{\hyperlink{D2}{D2}}) across diverse identities typically excluded in mainstream UX design (\textbf{\hyperlink{D1}{D1}}).
+Vulnerable populations face distinct and often disproportionate privacy harms that are frequently overlooked in mainstream design processes ~\cite{mcdonald2022privacy, sannon2022privacy}.
+To help designers recognize and center these needs, \textit{PrivacyMotiv} incorporates vulnerability-centered personas to promote empathetic understanding (\textbf{\hyperlink{D2}{D2}}) and support inclusion of these users (\textbf{\hyperlink{D1}{D1}}).

-While persona based methods have long been used in HCI and UX research to communicate user needs and contexts, emerging work increasingly explores the use of LLMs to assist or fully automate persona generation.
-LLMs demonstrate good social commonsense and match or even outperform humans in selecting socially appropriate responses ~\cite{mittelstadt2024large}.
-Studies show that AI-generated personas can be perceived as more informative and consistent than human-crafted ones, though they may also lean toward stereotypical representations, revealing both the promise and the need for greater emphasis on fidelity and representation when using LLMs for persona creation ~\cite{lazik2025impostor}.
-In parallel, other studies highlight that the personas generated through human-AI collaboration can be more representative and empathy-evoking, thus helping user researchers understand target users’ behaviors and empathize with them ~\cite{shin2024understanding}.
-This presents an opportunity to scale the creation of detailed, plausible personas.

-In our work, we define a ~\textbf{persona type} as a representative user category that captures key dimensions of vulnerability shaped by identity, life circumstances, systemic marginalization, and related factors.
-Each persona type represents a user group, such as person with physical disability, gender non-conforming individual, or elderly individual with cognitive decline.
-Drawing on the \textit{Privacy Responses and Costs} framework by \citet{sannon2022privacy}, we define each persona as a structured profile comprising three key components: ~\textit{basic demographic information}, ~\textit{contextual vulnerability details and privacy concerns}, and ~\textit{privacy responses and consequences}.
-Each instantiated persona reflects its type by detailing attributes such as the individual’s name and age, technology comfort level, privacy awareness level, and the types of personal information they seek to protect.
-Furthermore, each persona details the specific privacy tensions experiences, their behavioral responses, and associated costs or consequences.
-This structured representation ensures that each persona reflects plausible lived experiences while surfacing critical design-relevant insights into how privacy harms manifest in the lives of vulnerable users.
+\paragraph{\textbf{Persona schema}} Each \textit{persona} is a structured profile composed of three core components: (1)~\textit{basic demographic information}, including the individual's name, age, and technology comfort level; (2)~\textit{contextual vulnerability details and privacy concerns}, incorporating the persona type, the user’s privacy awareness level, and the types of personal information they seek to protect; (3)~\textit{privacy responses and consequences}, capturing the specific privacy tensions the user experiences, their behavioral responses, and the associated costs or consequences.
+This structured representation ensures that each persona is grounded in plausible, situated user experiences.
+It also surfaces design-relevant insights into how privacy harms manifest in the lives of users with vulnerabilities.